 We of course have to use rescue boats on the lake but we purposely have the engines tuned for efficiency and use Castrol Bio-lube, a biodegradable engine oil, to try to lessen the impact we have.

-We've chosen the brands we work with very carefully too with a focus on two particular aspects:
+We have also chosen the brands we work with very carefully too, with a focus on two particular aspects:

 How eco conscious is the brand itself.